kj84park/English-Composition/Voca/2019/해커스토익기출보카/Day09.md

 ### 7. The report asserts that corporate growth will continue.

-### 12. The coast of living will remain stable over the next decade.
+### 12. The cost of living will remain stable over the next decade.

 ### 12. It remains to be seen whether or not the tax cut will be passed.